Divorce in Ireland

 3. Arrange a solution while waiting for divorce to come through

-It is important not to dwell on negatives if both spouses have decided that divorce is the best solution for both of them then moving on is an important part of the process and in order to do so organising their finances etc. and learning to live apart is an important step.
+It is important not to dwell on negatives if both spouses have decided that divorce is the best solution for both of them.
+Moving on is an important part of the process.
+In order to do so organising their finances etc. and learning to live apart is an important step.

 4. Resolve any issues before going to court

 Before going to court, to save yourself time and money it is advisable for both spouses to try and come to an agreement as to what to do with assets such as property, vehicles, businesses and finances.
 Maintenance payments, pensions and inheritance are important factors to consider when separating.
 Having these aspects in order before a court hearing will mean that things will move more swiftly for you.
-If you cannot agree then a court hearing will decide who gets what and how assets will be split and also the welfare of any children involved.
+If you cannot agree then a court hearing will decide who gets what.
+This will be along with how assets will be split and also the welfare of any children involved.

 5. Go to court

-Getting a divorce can be a stressful time for any couple, speaking with a family law solicitor can make the process as stress-free as possible.
-For more information feel free to call Piarais Neary on 01 649 9900 or email email@example.com to tell him about your case.
+Getting a divorce can be a stressful time for any couple.
+Speaking with a family law solicitor can make the process as stress-free as possible.
+For more information feel free to call our team on 01 649 9900 or email email@example.com to tell us about your case.